WGBH-MLA/AAPB2/app/views/exhibits/latino-empowerment/notes.md

 <a name="89"></a><sup>89</sup> Roger Daniels, *Coming to America: A History of Immigration and Ethnicity in American Life* (New York: HarperCollins, 1990), 265-84.

-<a name="90"></a><sup>90</sup> Lyndon B. Johnson, “President Lyndon B. Johnson’s Remarks at the Signing of the Immigration Bill,” October 3, 1965, LBJ Presidential Library, http://www.lbjlibrary.org/lyndon-baines-johnson/timeline/lbj-on-immigration.
+<a name="90"></a><sup>90</sup> "Remarks at the Signing of the Immigration Bill, Liberty Island, New York, October 3, 1965,” LBJ Presidential Library, https://www.lbjlibrary.org/object/text/remarks-signing-immigration-bill-liberty-island-new-york-10-03-1965.

 <a name="91"></a><sup>91</sup> Steven M. Gillon, “*That’s Not What We Meant to Do”: Reform and Its Unintended Consequences in Twentieth-Century America* (New York: W. W. Norton, 2000).